Western Australian Legislative Council: History

 Western Australia's first representative parliament was the Legislative Council, first created in 1832 as an appointive body.
 Initially it consisted only of official members; that is, public officials whose office guaranteed them a place on the Council.
+The initial appointees were the Governor, James Stirling, the Senior Military Officer next in command to the Governor, Frederick Irwin, the Colonial Secretary, Peter Broun, the Surveyor-General, John Septimus Roe, and the Advocate-General, William Mackie.
+The Legislative Council first met on 7 February 1832.

-Three years later, an attempt was made to expand the Council by including four unofficial members to be nominated by the governor.
+Three years later, an attempt was made to expand the council by including four unofficial members to be nominated by the governor.
 However, the public demand for elected rather than nominated members was so great that implementation of the change was delayed until 1838.

-In 1850, the British Parliament passed an act that permitted the Australian colonies to establish legislative councils that were one-third nominated and two-thirds elected, but only under the condition that the colonies take responsibility for the costs of their own government.
+In 1850, the British Parliament passed an act, the Australian Constitutions Act 1850 (13 & 14 Vict. c.
+59), that permitted the Australian colonies to establish legislative councils that were one-third nominated and two-thirds elected, but only under the condition that the colonies take responsibility for the costs of their own government.
 Because of this provision, Western Australia was slow to adopt the system.
-In 1867, the governor responded to public demand for representative government by holding unofficial elections and subsequently nominating each elected person to the Council.
-Three years later, representative government was officially adopted and the Legislative Council was changed to consist of 12 elected members and 6 members nominated by the governor.
+In 1867, the governor responded to public demand for representative government by holding unofficial elections and subsequently nominating each elected person to the council.
+Three years later, representative government was officially adopted and the Legislative council was changed to consist of 12 elected members and 6 members nominated by the governor.
 Suffrage was limited to landowners and those with a prescribed level of income.

 When Western Australia gained responsible government in 1890, a bicameral system was adopted and the Legislative Council became a house of review for legislation passed by the popularly elected Legislative Assembly.
-This Council consisted of 15 members, all nominated by the governor.
+This council consisted of 15 members, all nominated by the governor.
 However, it was provided that once the population of the colony reached 60,000, the Legislative Council would become elective.
 The colony was expected to take many years to reach a population of 60,000 but the discovery of the eastern goldfields and the consequent gold rush caused that figure to be reached by 1893.
 The constitution was then amended to make the Legislative Council an elective house of 21 seats, with three members to be elected from each of seven provinces.
-The first election to the Council was held following the dissolution of parliament in June 1894.
+The first election to the council was held following the dissolution of parliament in June 1894.